 Again, some of these can be very fun and fun is important in keeping your inspiration levels high.

-Application is key.
+When it comes to guitar lessons, Application is key.

-It is very important that you are able to play these scales and exercises like a champ but when it comes to real music it can be a bit challenging so always incorporate it and apply it to a piece of music whether it be a backing track or a song of your own.
+When it comes to guitar lessons it is very important that you are able to play these scales and exercises like a champ but when it comes to real music it can be a bit challenging so always incorporate it and apply it to a piece of music whether it be a backing track or a song of your own.

 Recording a few chords and then playing lead over them is an excellent way to get started in applying what you learn to real music.
 If you don’t have anything to record with then look for a backing track.
 They are all over the internet.

 You can search and play to any track you want but there are some that are better than others.